1. The Vietnam Veterans Memorial was built without government funds.

 4. Names are still being added to the memorial.

-When the Vietnam Veterans Memorial was first dedicated three decades ago, Lin’s wall contained the names of 57,939 American servicemen believed to have lost their lives in the Vietnam War.
-But since then, that number has jumped to 58,282.
-In fact, 10 new names were engraved this year, including that of a marine corporal whose 2006 death from a stroke was determined to be the result of wounds received in action in 1967.
+When the Vietnam Veterans Memorial was first dedicated in 1982, Lin’s wall contained the names of 57,939 American servicemen believed to have lost their lives in the Vietnam War.
+Since then, that number has jumped by several hundred.
 Meanwhile, a few survivors have had their names erroneously chiseled into the wall.
-In order to be added, a deceased soldier must meet specific U.S. Department of Defense criteria, and those postwar casualties not eligible for inscription on the wall are honored instead with an onsite plaque.
+In order to be added, a deceased soldier must meet specific U.S. Department of Defense criteria.
+Postwar casualties not eligible for inscription on the wall are honored instead with an onsite plaque.

 5. Offerings are left at the memorial nearly every day.

-Tens of thousands of so-called artifacts have been intentionally left at the memorial since its opening, including letters, POW/MIA commemorative bracelets, military medals, dog tags, religious items and photographs.
+Tens of thousands of tribute artifacts have been intentionally left at the memorial since its opening, including letters, POW/MIA commemorative bracelets, military medals, dog tags, religious items and photographs.
 One person even left behind a motorcycle.
 Rangers from the National Park Service collect these items every day and, with the exception of unaltered U.S. flags and perishables, send them to a storage facility in Maryland.
 Though that facility is not open to the public, certain memorial artifacts are put on view as part of traveling exhibits.
-Such artifacts will also be displayed at an education center scheduled for completion in 2014.

-As part of the wall’s 30th anniversary celebration, all 58,282 names were read out loud just prior to Veterans Day.
-Volunteers, Vietnam vets, family members of the deceased and employees of the Vietnam Veterans Memorial Fund started reading the names last Wednesday afternoon.
-Except for breaks from midnight to 5 a.m. each day, they didn’t finish until Saturday night.
-Every name was similarly read out loud in 1982, 1992, 2002 and 2007.
+As part of the wall’s 30th-anniversary celebration in 2012, all 58,282 names were read aloud just prior to Veterans Day.
+Volunteers, Vietnam vets, family members of the deceased and employees of the Vietnam Veterans Memorial Fund read the names each day over four consecutive days.
+The names were similarly read out loud in 1982, 1992, 2002 and 2007.